SophieBonneval/Recipedia/README.md

 # Recipedia

-Recipedia is an app to help food lovers search for recipes, add recipes to their favourite list and with the inspiration of browing recipes they can create their own recipes.
+Recipedia is an app to help food lovers search for recipes, add recipes to their favourites list and with the inspiration of browsing recipes they can create their own recipes.

 ## User stories